Commonly affected species:

 For More Information

 Also see pet health content regarding heartworm disease in dogs Heartworm Disease in Dogs Heartworm disease is a potentially fatal, but preventable, infection caused by a worm parasite, Dirofilaria immitis.
-The organism is transmitted by mosquitoes, which carry the heartworm... read more and heartworm disease in cats Heartworm Disease in Cats Heartworm disease is a potentially fatal, but preventable, infection caused by a worm parasite, Dirofilaria immitis.
+The organism is transmitted by mosquitoes, which carry the heartworm... read more and cats Heartworm Disease in Cats Heartworm disease is a potentially fatal, but preventable, infection caused by a worm parasite, Dirofilaria immitis.
 The organism is transmitted by mosquitoes, which carry the heartworm... read more .